Smithavenkatesh/California-Ultra-Speed-Rail-Cmpe275/README.md

 # CUSR275
-Final year project for cmpe275
+Final project for cmpe275 - Train Ticketing and Management System